ParadiseTeamAF/MinecraftParadise/README.md

 ### Beta

-The Beta will be and open Beta for everyone on Twitch.
+The Beta will be an open Beta for everyone on Twitch.
 Please note that there will be bugs.